gavinlyonsrepo/blobworld/README.md

 -----------
 If you should find a bug or you have any other query, please send a report.
-Pull requests, suggestions for improvements and new features welcome.
-* Contact: Upstream repo at github site below
 * Upstream repository: https://github.com/gavinlyonsrepo/blobworld